 These gatherings always seem to end up with everyone sitting around a campfire, singing songs for the rest of the evening.
 Of course, “le placotage” of past events gets a few chuckles from everyone!😊

-Pokemouche is a great spot for boating enthusiasts and it has great clam digging areas.
+Pokemouche is a great spot for boating enthusiasts and it has great fishing and clam digging areas.

-Next day, back at the camper it’s time to eat those delicious fresh clams with a few crabs legs on the side .
+Back at the camper it’s time to eat those delicious fresh clams with a few crabs legs on the side.
 For such a feast we had to bring out la p’tite nappe champêtre!😊

 This year we purchased a two-person pass for $80 (Can) which allowed us to visit the site as often as we wanted too.
 We loved getting up in the morning and going there for walks.
-Walking three times around the village is about 7 kms.
-At each turn, we never knew what we were going to see on our route.
-I must say as I walked around this site I always enjoyed hearing the sound of the whispering long grass & wheat swaying in the wind and the smell of homemade bread baking in the old wood stove ovens.
-It made me feel nostalgic every single time.
+Walking three times around the village is about 7 km.
+At each turn, we never know what we are going to see on our route.
+I must say as I walk around this site I always enjoy hearing the sound of the whispering long grass & wheat swaying in the wind and the smell of homemade bread baking in the old wood stove ovens.
+It makes me feel nostalgic every single time.